MEP has a team of volunteers all over the world.

 Lloyd Chrein is the webmaster for MotherEarthProject.org.
 He has provided enormous assistance with the creation and maintenance of this website.

 Carmen Collins is our first MEP intern and is responsible for collecting news articles about how countries are focused on saving the environment.
 All of this information is posted on our Country Achievements page and on social media.
 Carmen is presently a student at George Washington University.

 Cinzia Furlanetto is a translator and interpreter for MEP, and assists with communications in various countries.
 She is also a dog lover.

 Steve Gottlieb travels the world representing MEP.
 He meets with local eco-organizations and establishes collaborations.
 Steve most recently was in Portugal helping to bring a Mother Earth sculpture to its capital city of Lisbon.
 Steve is an established professional photographer and a nationally ranked tennis player.

-Leo Modjo Kenmogne is a physician who now believes that most of the general illnesses she treats are from environmental hazards, such as air pollution.
+Leo Modjo Kenmogne is a physician who now believes that a large number of patients she treats have been affected by man-made environmental hazards, such as air pollution.
 Thus, joining the MEP team has been natural for her and she has been instrumental in coordinating the placement of the Mother Earth sculpture in Cameroon’s capital city of Yaoundé.

-Lance Reich is a patent attorney and has handled all of the legal matters related to the Mother Earth Project and its social media account, @HumansOfMotherEarth.
+Lance Reich is a patent attorney and has handled all of the legal matters related to trademarks for the Mother Earth Project.

 Jeffrey Slavin is the mayor of the Town of Somerset, Maryland, where MEP began.
 This town has many green initiatives, such as being a Tree City, LED street lights, composting, recycling, and he and the town supports MEP in many ways.